Ada-Developers-Academy/core-unit-2/api-4-read-update-delete/read-one-book-2.md

 ##### !end-question
 ##### !options

-a| Having a function with the single responsibility of checking if a book's `id` is valid then retrieving the record. b| Moving data validation and fetching out of the function `get_one_book`, so that `get_one_book` is focused on the unique work for the route. c| Knowing we will create further routes which will need to look up a book record by id.
+a| Having a function with the single responsibility of checking if an `id` is valid then retrieving the `Book` record. b| Moving data validation and fetching out of the function `get_one_book`, so that `get_one_book` is focused on the unique work for the route. c| Knowing we will create further routes which will need to look up a `Book` record by `id`.

 ##### !end-options
 ##### !answer